gekatateam/neptunus/plugins/processors/starlark/README.md

     file = "script.star"

     # starlark code
-    # if both, code and file are set
+    # if both, code and file, are set
     # code will be used
     code = '''
 def process(event):